emsa16/realtimegame-backend/README.md

 The web server offers a JSON REST API that facilitates authentication and database services for the frontend part of this project.
 Parameters are put in the request body.
 Here is a summary of the API:

 - /login
+    - authenticates an existing user and creates and returns a JWT token
     - method: POST
     - parameters: username, password
     - returns: message, token (if successful authentication)
 - /register
+    - registers a new user
     - method: POST
     - parameters: username, password
     - return value: message
 - /player
+    - gets the player details for the current user from the database
     - method: GET
     - headers: x-access-token (use login token)
     - returns on success: model, nickname, position
     - returns on fail: message
 - /player-upsert
+    - adds or updates the user's player avatar details in the database
     - method: POST
     - headers: x-access-token (use login token)
     - parameters: nickname, model